Cyrix126/promptable/promptable_derive/doc/attributs_derive.md

 - ##### `#[promptable(visible = bool)]`

-Is the field asked when created.
+Is the field proposed on menu and creation.
 If the field is Option, the value will be None.
 If the field is a type, it will be the default.
 The difference with default attribut is that the field will never be asked even if the struct is modified.

 - ##### `#[promptable(msg = String)]`